-XIX.
-UTILITIES AN ND SERVICE SYSTE Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: eatment or storm water drainage, elecommunications facilities, the X b) Have sufficient water supplies reasonably foreseeable future d and multiple dry years? available to serve the project and levelopment during normal, dry, X which serves or may serve the projected demand in addition to X of State or local standards, or in nfrastructure, or otherwise impair eduction goals?
-X e) Comply with federal, state, and statutes and regulations related local management and reduction to solid waste?
+X XIX.
+UTILITIES AND SERVICE SYSTEMS Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact V Vould the project: a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?
+X b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry, and multiple dry years?
+X c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? Х d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals?
+X e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
 X

-There are five single-family residences located at the Borba Dairy Farms facility.
-Domestic water to the site and dairy barns is provided by four on-site water wells.
+There are four single-family residences located at the Azevedo Dairy #2 facility.
+Domestic water is provided to the sites by three on-site water wells.
 Sewer service is provided by existing on-site septic systems.
 Solid waste collection and disposal are provided by private service.